wireapp/wire-server-deploy/offline/wiab-staging.md

 ```bash
 ansible-playbook -i ansible/inventory/demo/wiab-staging.yml ansible/wiab-staging-provision.yml --tags nftables
 ```

+> **Note:** You can use this playbook to change the internet access to VMs by modifying the variable `private_deployment` and re-run the above playbook.

 Alternatively, if you have not used the `wiab-staging-provision.yml` ansible playbook to create the VMs but would like to configure nftables rules, you can invoke the ansible playbook [wiab-staging-nftables.yaml](https://github.com/wireapp/wire-server-deploy/blob/master/ansible/wiab-staging-nftables.yaml) against the physical node.
 The playbook is available in the directory `wire-server-deploy/ansible`.

 The inventory file `inventory.yml` should define the following variables: